 At the very least, try and get a minimum of four hours’ sleep in a 24-hour period.

-If you have any questions about sleeping well when travelling for business or on holiday, then you can ask our panel of experts.
+If you have any questions about sleeping well when travelling for business or on holiday, you can ask our panel of experts.
+Call 0800 003 004 or submit your query online using our Ask the Expert service.